graphql-nexus/nexus/docs/api-reference.md

 ### `GQLiteralScalar(typeName, GraphQLScalarTypeConfig)`

-The `GQLiteralScalar` doesn't provide much added value over the graphql-js `GraphQLScalarType` object, it mainly exists for consistency with the rest of the GQLiteral library.
+The `GQLiteralScalar` doesn't provide any added value over the graphql-js `GraphQLScalarType` object, it only exists for consistency with the rest of the GQLiteral library.

 ```js
 const DateScalar = GQLiteralScalar("Date", {